loading...

 ACCOMMODATION & MEALS

-All nights are spent in beautiful hotels and B&B’s (generally 3-star).
+All nights are spent in beautiful hotels and B&B’s (generally 3/4-star).
 All rooms have en-suite facilities.

-Dinners are not included in the tour price.
-In the evenings you have an ample choice of good typical restaurants in the towns where you are staying.
+Not all dinners are included in the tour price.
+In the evenings you’ll have an ample choice of good typical restaurants in the towns where you’ll be staying.

 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you will be passing through.